appacademy/Module-6-Resources/group_project_resources/AWS/AWS-setup-2-setup.md

-# AWS S3 Bucket Setup - Setup
+# AWS S3 Bucket Setup - Account Setup

 In this reading we are going to acomplish the following goals:

 1. Set up an account on AWS